hash167/flask-vector-kafka-vector-m3-poc/README.md

 ### Step 4: Explore the Prometheus data sources in Grafana

-In the [Explore](http://localhost:3000/explore) tab of Grafana, you will see three datasources - default, Prometheus, and M3Query.
+In the [Explore](http://localhost:3000/explore) tab of Grafana, you will see three datasources - default, Prometheus, and M3Query. in the M3DB node via Prometheus remote write API.
-Prometheus instance is scraping itself and the `node_exporter` metrics of `fluentbit` container being exported via one of the FluentBit outputs.
-FluentBit `node_exporter` metrics also end up in the M3DB node via Prometheus remote write API.
 You can use `up{}` PromQL query in the Grafana to inspect which datasources return the results.

 ### Step 5 - Spinning down the stack